carrie7490/USDA-FS-SRS-Watershed-77-/README.md

 effects on forest production and effects of longleaf pine conversion on water resources and carbon squestration.
 This repository contains scripts written in jupyter notebook to create shapefiles, combine data, perform calculations, and generate data visualization of the treatment watershed (ws77) and the reference watershed (ws80).
+Scripts include step by step instructions for the non-programmer.
 This project was funded and managed by the College of Charleston, SC and the USDA-FS-SRS.

 Examples of graphs created: